Alexander1245/Dart_News/README.md

 # Dart News
-Read news from NYTimes on your android device.
+Read news from the NYTimes in your android device.
 Made with Jetpack Compose.
-Material 3 and Material You supported.
+Material 3 and Material You are supported.

 <b>Developement stack: </b>
 Kotlin, Coroutines, Flows, Compose, MVVM, Clean Architecture, Hilt